-Katie Rokus is entering her fourth season as a University of Cincinnati women's basketball assistant coach for the 2015-16 year.
+Katie Rokus is entering her fifth season as a University of Cincinnati women's basketball assistant coach for the 2015-16 year.

 Previously as an assistant coach, Rokus helped George Washington land Top 50 recruiting classes according to ESPN HoopGurlz in two of her last three seasons in D.C.
 In 2009, the Colonials brought in the nation's 42nd-best and the Atlantic 10's highest-ranked class.